-The Anglican Network in Europe is made up of two convocations, working in partnership to guard and herald biblical truth.
+The Anglican Network in Europe is made up of two dioceses, working in partnership to guard and herald biblical truth.

-The term convocation simply means "gathering".
-Each convocation is a group of churches who are working together to proclaim the good news of Jesus for the glory of God.
+Each diocese is a group of churches who are working together to proclaim the good news of Jesus for the glory of God.
 Each maintains its own character; field of operation; and has its own constitution, canons and synod.

 The Anglican Convocation in Europe (ACE) exists to provide a home for historic orthodox biblical confessional Anglicans in Europe - regardless of churchmanship - expressing gospel generosity within the bounds of the Jerusalem Declaration.